 Educators and students adjusted quickly to an online format, mainly just trying to ‘complete’ the school year amid the changing healthcare crisis.

 During the summer of 2020, many states considered a “Phase 4” allowing a return to classroom instruction.
 However, on July 11, 2020, the CDC reported that the United States had 62,918 new reported cases COVID-19.
-What should you be considering with COVID-19 and the classroom this fall?Read more
+What should you be considering with COVID-19 and the classroom?Read more